 At The Levin Firm, our Philadelphia car accident attorneys value education and helping those in need.
 We also understand that school can be a significant expense and know how hard it can be for students and their families to make ends meet.
 Between housing, tuition, books, and school supplies, the cost of attending college or graduate school can easily rise into the tens of thousands of dollars, if not more.
 In an effort to make things a little easier for students and their families, we are pleased to be offering a bi-yearly $1,000 scholarship to individuals who are currently attending or planning on attending an accredited United States college or graduate school in the near future.

-In order to apply for the Fall 2018 scholarship contest, applicants must submit a 500+ word essay on the following topic:
+In order to apply for the Spring 2019 scholarship contest, applicants must submit a 500+ word essay on the following topic:

 The application guidelines are as follows: